jackyhuynh/MyPythonKB/source/Fundamental/10_Classes/README.md

 As mentioned, `self` is a reference to the instance itself.
 It's crucial because it allows methods to:

 1. **Access Instance Attributes:** `self.radius` allows `calculate_area` to know which circle's radius it should use.
 2. **Modify Instance Attributes:** If a method needs to change the state of the object, it does so by modifying `self`'s attributes (e.g., `self.is_sitting = True`).
 3. **Call Other Instance Methods:** An instance method can call another instance method using `self.another_method()`.

 While `self` is the convention, you *could* use another name, but it's strongly discouraged for readability and adherence to Python community standards.

 ### 4. Inheritance

 Inheritance is a fundamental OOP principle that allows a new class (subclass or child class) to inherit attributes and methods from an existing class (superclass or parent class).
-This promotes code reusability and establishes a natural "is-a" relationship between classes (e.g., a "Dog is a Mammal").
+This promotes code reusability and establishes a natural " is-a" relationship between classes (e.g., a "Dog is a Mammal").

 #### Implementing Inheritance in Python